-Chemotherapy-induced nausea & vomiting
+Chemotherapy-induced nausea and vomiting

-About the trial
+About the chemotherapy-induced nausea and vomiting trial

-Participating in the trial
+Update on the trial

 The first (pilot) stage enrolled and treated 81 patients at Chris O’Brien Lifehouse and other leading NSW cancer centres.

 The pilot phase results were published in Annals of Oncology in August 2020.
 The addition of oral THC:CBD to standard nausea and vomiting medicines was associated with less nausea and vomiting but additional side-effects.
 Most participants in the trial preferred THC:CBD to placebo.

 Based on the results from the first stage, the trial progressed to Stage 2.
 Overall, 152 patients were enrolled in the study, with recruitment ceasing at the end of August 2022.
 This trial is no longer recruiting participants.

 The trial has been specifically designed to allow patients continued access to the cannabis medicine, free of charge, after they have concluded the trial.
 A statistician will review the patient data to determine if they were receiving the cannabis medicine or the placebo.
 If they were receiving the medicine and it proved effective, the patient will be supplied sufficient cannabis medicine for all subsequent cycles of that specific chemotherapy treatment.